This post may contain affiliate links, from which we earn an income.

 Fly into Lisbon International Airport to start your roadtrip in Portugal.
 With direct flights from America, Europe, and the UK, we recommend booking through Skyscanner for live deals and the best prices.

 Are you planning to rent a car in Portugal?
-As one of the largest car hire aggregator companies in the world, we recommend Rentalcars.com because they have massive purchasing power which enables them to secure the best car rental prices, which benefits you when you’re planning a roadtrip in Austria.
+As one of the largest car hire aggregator companies in the world, we recommend Rentalcars.com because they have massive purchasing power which enables them to secure the best car rental prices, which benefits you when you’re planning a roadtrip in Portugal.

 If you’re driving to Portugal from the UK or Europe, get our driving to Portugal guide, packed with info about the best routes and costs, things to see on the way and Portugal driving tips.